CyberMiles/tim-research/scatter_integration/scatter_integration.md

 This confirms that the address space of Ethereum and CyberMiles are compatible with these addresses.

 ## Application
 The following code is a the most simplistic of web applications.
-It is a prototype for research and development into Scatter / CyberMiles interoperability.
-I will be using nodejs (an open source server environment) for this web application.
+It is a prototype for research and development into Scatter / CyberMiles interoperability, written using only HTML and inline Javascript.
+This is for ease of use and understanding.

 ### Dependencies
 I created a folder for the project.
 I then downloaded scatter-js (from https://github.com/GetScatter/scatter-js/tree/2.5.1) and web3.js from (https://github.com/ethereum/web3.js/) and stored them both inside a folder called modules (you will see the relative paths which I use in the head->script->src of the HTML file below.